Cancer death rates down from 2016-2017

-Dr. Jondavid Pollock is a Radiation Oncologist and says cancer rates have been slowly dropping since 1991.
+Dr. Jondavid Pollock is a Radiation Oncologist at Wheeling Hospital and says cancer rates have been slowly dropping since 1991.

 He says a lot of the lower rates have a lot to do with lung cancer specifically and he thinks it is mostly due to the improvements in the treatments.